HiraAli9/Q2-Assignment2/README.md

 # Q2-Assignment2
 # API:
-An Application Programming Interface is a set of rules and tools that allows different software systems to communicate and share data or functionality.
+An Application Programming Interface (API) is a set of protocols, tools, and definitions that allow different software systems to interact, enabling them to share data and functionality efficiently.
 # SDK:
-A Software Development Kit provides a collection of tools, libraries, and documentation to help developers build applications for a specific platform.
+A Software Development Kit (SDK) is a comprehensive set of development tools, libraries, and documentation that helps programmers create applications for a specific platform or environment.
 # Web APIs:
-Web APIs are interfaces that allow communication between a client and a server over the web, typically using HTTP requests.
+Web APIs are interfaces accessed over the web using HTTP protocols, enabling interaction between client and server systems for data exchange or specific operations.
 # Library APIs:
-Library APIs provide predefined functions or classes within a software library, enabling developers to reuse code and add specific features to their applications.
+Library APIs provide developers with prebuilt functions, classes, or methods in a library, allowing them to add features or functionality without writing code from scratch.
 # Prompting and Completion:
-Prompting involves giving input to a system (like AI) to perform a task, and completion is the system’s response or output based on the input provided.
+Prompting involves providing input or queries to a system, like an AI model, while completion refers to the system generating a relevant response or output based on the given input.